naivomah3/cryptography/README.md

 # cryptography

-This project aims to detail some cryptography concepts that I have worked on so far.
+This project details a part of some cryptography concepts that I have worked on so far.